geoffreymbrown/stm32cubef3-examples/README.md

 point to an appropriate gcc arm toolchain (https://launchpad.net/gcc-arm-embedded)

-Each of the projects can be built by entering the appropriate subdirector and invoking make.
+Each of the projects can be built by entering the appropriate subdirectory and invoking make.

 There are a few tools generated (e.g. tee in the vcom project) that may be of help in testing.
 The projects are

- 1 PushButton -- lights an LED when the blue user button is pressed 2 vcom       -- creates a USB virtual com port loopback 3 ramfs      -- creates a USB mounted ram file system 4 fatfs      -- mounts an SD card on SPI2
+ 1. PushButton -- lights an LED when the blue user button is pressed
+ 2. vcom       -- creates a USB virtual com port loopback
+ 3. ramfs      -- creates a USB mounted ram file system
+ 4. fatfs      -- mounts an SD card on SPI2
- 5 sd         -- mounts an SD card on SPI2 over USB
+ 5. sd         -- mounts an SD card on SPI2 over USB